pulp-platform/axi/doc/axi_xbar.md

 ## Ordering and Stalls

 When one slave port receives two transactions with the same ID and direction (i.e., both read or both write) but targeting two different master ports, it will not accept the second transaction until the first has completed.
 During this time, the crossbar stalls the AR or AW channel of that slave port.
-To determine whether two transactions have the same ID, the `AxiIdUsedSlvPorts` least-significant bits are compared.
-That parameter can be set to the full `AxiIdWidthSlvPorts` to avoid false ID conflicts, or it can be set to a lower value to reduce area and delay at the cost of more false conflicts.
+To determine whether two transactions have the same ID, the `IdUsedSlvPorts` least-significant bits are compared.
+That parameter can be set to the full `IdWidthSlvPorts` to avoid false ID conflicts, or it can be set to a lower value to reduce area and delay at the cost of more false conflicts.

 The reason for this ordering constraint is that AXI transactions with the same ID and direction must remain ordered.
 If this crossbar would forward both transactions described above, the second master port could get a response before the first one, and the crossbar would have to reorder the responses before returning them on the master port.
 However, for efficiency reasons, this crossbar does not have reorder buffers.